+- a.
+Degradation of Environment Quality Less than Significant with Mitigation.
+The proposed project site is partly surrounded by disturbed and developed land.
+Based on the project location and the application of mitigation measures for potential biological resources and cultural resources impacts as discussed above, the proposed project does not have the potential to: substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of an endangered, rare or threatened species, or eliminate important examples of the major periods of California history or prehistory.
 Although the proposed project could cause a significant effect on the environment, there will not be a significant effect in this case because of the project design and the application of the recommended mitigation measures and the City's uniformly applied development policies and standards that will reduce the potential impacts to a less than significant level.
-Therefore, the project would have less than significant impacts.

-b.
-Cumulatively Considerable Impacts - Less than Significant Impact.
+Therefore, the project would have less than significant impacts. - b.
+Cumulatively Considerable Impacts Less than Significant Impact.
 Development in the South Placer region as a whole will contribute to regional air pollutant emissions, thereby delaying attainment of Federal and State air quality standards, regardless of development activity in the City of Rocklin and application of mitigation measures.
 As a result of this potential degradation of the quality of the environment, the General Plan EIR, which assumed the development of the proposed project site, determined that there would be significant and unavoidable cumulative air quality impacts.
-Development of the proposed project represents conversion of the same land area that was analyzed in the General Plan EIR, and the because the project is a light industrial use on a site that has light industrial land use and zoning designations and has been assumed to be developed with light industrial uses, the project represents similar vehicle trip generation and associated air quality and greenhouse gas emission impacts than that which was analyzed in the General Plan EIR.
-In addition, the project-specific air quality analysis discussed above demonstrated that the proposed project would have a less than significant cumulative air quality and greenhouse gas emissions impact.
+Development of the proposed project represents conversion of the same land area that was analyzed in the General Plan EIR, and the proposed project represents similar vehicle trip generation and associated air quality and greenhouse gas emission impacts to that which was analyzed in the General Plan EIR because the project is consistent with the project site's General Plan land use and zoning designations..
 Therefore, the project would have less than significant impacts.